Laurie Brett

-Laurie Brett (born 28 March 1969) is a Scottish actress, best known for her roles as Jane Beale in the BBC One soap opera EastEnders and Christine Mulgrew in the BBC One school-based drama series Waterloo Road.
+Laurie Brett (born 28 March 1969) is a Scottish actress, best known for her roles as Jane Beale in the BBC One soap opera EastEnders and Christine Mulgrew in the BBC One drama series Waterloo Road.

 Early and personal life

-Brett was born in Hamilton, Lanarkshire, Scotland and studied at the London Studio Centre.
+Brett was born in Hamilton, Lanarkshire, and studied at the London Studio Centre.
 She is fluent in Spanish.
-Brett has admitted to being a bit of a wild child in her youth, drinking heavily for 20 years.
+Brett has admitted to being a "wild child" in her youth and drinking heavily for 20 years.

 Brett speaks with a Scottish accent; however, on moving to London, she adopted a London accent – fitting for her EastEnders role.
 She says she has always had a "knack" with accents and has admitted that prior to appearing in Waterloo Road speaking with a Scottish accent became very handy when people would ask if she was Jane from EastEnders.
 She has admitted that when asked that question she would then reply in her native Scottish accent and people then assumed they were mistaken.

 Brett was in a relationship with musician Dave Evans for six years.
-The couple met on a blind date in 2001 and got engaged; however, they split in 2007 before the wedding.
+The couple met on a blind date in 2001 and later got engaged; however, the relationship ended in 2007.
 Brett revealed in January 2011 that she was pregnant with her first child.
-She gave birth to Erin Anne Millie Brett in June 2011.
+She gave birth to Erin Anne Millie Brett in May 2011.